 |Microvascular free flap - involves detaching and reattaching skin and blood vessels from one site of the body to another site.
 Microsurgery is used to attach the blood vessels.|

 Lasers used in plastic surgery often provide for minimal bleeding, bruising, and scarring.
 There are many different types of lasers that may be used, depending upon the purpose and location of the surgery to be performed.
 Consult your physician/surgeon to determine if laser surgery, and which type, is most appropriate for you.

 A skin graft may be used to cover skin that has been damaged and/or is missing.
 This surgical procedure involves removing healthy portions of skin from one part of the body to restore normal appearance and/or function to another part of the same body.
 The place where the skin is removed is called the donor site.
 There are three different types of skin grafts that may be used, depending on the size and location of needed skin.
 These include the following:

 Full-thickness skin graft

 A tissue expansion is a surgical procedure that involves inserting a balloon-like device (called an expander) under the skin.
-The expander then slowly secretes liquid into the area to be repaired to actually stretch and expand the skin.
+The expander is then slowly filled with liquid to actually stretch and expand the skin over time.
 This serves the function of "growing" extra skin to repair nearby lost or damaged skin.